zakattack9/zstoo.com/README.md

   - **Solved: fixed by using `stroke-dasharray: ___ ___` with two identical numerical values when using `stroke-dashoffset` with a negative value; Safari does not work nicely with negative values**
 - ~Laggy/stuttering animations on Firefox (mobile)~
   - **Solved: fixed by removing `filter: saturate(___%)` from SVGs due to high GPU resources; may also need `rotation: 0.01` on elements as suggested by [GSAP](https://greensock.com/forums/topic/12760-animation-slowjerky-not-smooth-in-firefox/)**
-- ~when an unmounted component mounts with a GSAP animation, the component may "flash" if the animation is set to animate elements into view on the screen; this is due to the slight delay between the component being rendered and the GSAP animation not being fully created upon mounting the component~
+- ~When an unmounted component mounts with a GSAP animation, the component may "flash" if the animation is set to animate elements into view on the screen; this is due to the slight delay between the component being rendered and the GSAP animation not being fully created upon mounting the component~
   - **Solved: added a `hide` class with `opacity: 0; pointer-events: none;` to component (class is removed upon mount after GSAP animation has been created)**
-- ~improve `scrollTo` functinoality for `Main` component upon resizing viewport~
+- ~Improve `scrollTo` functinoality for `Main` component upon resizing viewport~
   - **Solved: added a timeout to the `calculateScrollPos` function that waits untill ScrollTrigger finishes recalculating the positioning of elements (ScrollTrigger [waits](https://greensock.com/docs/v3/Plugins/ScrollTrigger) 200ms after a window resize occurs before recalculation)**
 - ~About section abstract glow stays pinned and visible when scrolling too fast~
   - **Solved: used `filter: opacity(0%)` to prevent animation of the same `opacity` property**